petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 - Users and admins decide that it's **OK to touch files**.
 - Users and admins assemble pages with boilerplate code **before loading onto servers**.

 Gosh.
-Everything was going fine, and now all of a sudden everything is so simple!
+Everything was going fine for WordPress, and now all of a sudden everything is so simple!
 We had this giant machine, and now you're doing it the easy way.
 Seems like cheating.

-Gets worse though, because Github spent years teaching millions of users that you can use [markdown](https://guides.github.com/features/mastering-markdown/) to write really decent content in minutes, if not seconds.
+Gets worse for WordPress though, because Github spent years teaching millions of users that you can use [markdown](https://guides.github.com/features/mastering-markdown/) to write really decent content in minutes, if not seconds.

 - Users and admins decide that **[markdown](https://en.wikipedia.org/wiki/Markdown) is easier** than rich text for most content.

 Ew boy.
 The super complex WordPress machine is feeling a bit vulnerable, at this point.
-Thank goodness, there are WordPress plugins!
+Thank goodness for WordPress, there are plugins that people really need!
 All that cool add-on functionality from external vendors that you just can't get anywhere else!

 Then this:

 - Vendors like Shopify start releasing their Wordpress plugin **functionality as [simpler javascript libraries and REST APIs](https://www.npmjs.com/package/shopify-cartjs)**.